 When it comes to estate-planning, Americans are generally unprepared.
 A 2020 study showed a 25% decrease in end of life planning since 2017 among elder populations.
 The experienced attorneys at Maginnis Howard create comprehensive wills and trusts for a range of clients.
 Whatever your estate-planning needs- we can help.

 Differences Between Wills & Trusts

 A Trust is a legal arrangement through which one person called a “trustee,” holds legal title to property for another person, called a “beneficiary.”
 A Trust usually has two types of beneficiaries.
 The first type receives income from the trust during their lives.
-The second one receives whatever is left over after the first set of beneficiaries dies.
+The second type of trustee does not collect anything from the beneficiary until his/her death.